dober-man/k8s-sitetype-ce/README.md

 3. Publish and secure service to public

 # Features
-* Automated Installation: The scripts install a Kubernetes cluster and configure the cluster for CE services with minimal user intervention.
+* Automated Installation: The scripts install a Kubernetes cluster, configure the cluster for CE services and setup of Auth with minimal user intervention.
 * Customizable Options: Users can define custom settings for the installation, ensuring the setup meets their specific requirements.

 ## Prerequisite